Steven Kwan Player Props: Guardians vs. Rays

-The Cleveland Guardians, including Steven Kwan (.256 slugging percentage in past 10 games, including no home run), take on starter Shawn Armstrong and the Tampa Bay Rays at Tropicana Field, Saturday at 4:10 PM ET.
+The Cleveland Guardians, including Steven Kwan (.233 on-base percentage in past 10 games, 108 points below season-long percentage), battle starter Zach Eflin and the Tampa Bay Rays at Tropicana Field, Sunday at 1:40 PM ET.

-He racked up two hits (going 2-for-5 with a triple and an RBI) in his most recent appearance against the Rays.
+He had two hits (going 2-for-5 with a triple) in his last game against the Rays.

 Steven Kwan Game Info & Props vs. the Rays